 Traditional jam roly-poly recipe is a wonderful holiday recipe, but it's also frugal!

-Here is another budget-friendly, easy-to-make dessert recipe from the war rationing years.
-It's made completely without sugar or sweetener (other than whatever is in your jam) and can easily be made gluten-free.
+This is another budget-friendly, easy-to-make dessert recipe (like papaya bars).
+This one is from the war rationing years, made completely without sugar or sweetener (other than whatever is in your jam) and, just like sweet potato tortillas, it can easily be made gluten-free.
 It's also a wonderful way to showcase homemade jam!

 A traditional Roly-Poly pudding, named for its rolled-up shape, was made with suet.
 This variation utilizes a few tablespoons of butter or coconut oil.